beatriz-fc-leitao/Fashion-Shop-Analysis-SQL/README.md

 - Create an Entity Relationship Diagram for a relational model that includes information about products, sales, and payments.
 - Create tables for the relational model and populate them with data
 - Use SQL queries to gain insights into the business.

+You can find the full SQL script for this project here: https://github.com/beatriz-fc-leitao/SQL_Fashion_Shop_Analysis/blob/main/fashion_retail_project.sql

 ***